Skip to main content

 CHW Certification Requirements

-There are three ways that individuals can become an OHA-certified Community Health Worker:
+There are two ways that individuals can become an OHA-certified Community Health Worker:

 RECIPROCITY